-- Your child's school will inform Solihull Council of your choice to home educate - An EHE officer will be in touch to welcome you to the EHE community - Further contact shall be made to informally discuss your child's education, offering support and advice
+- Your child's school will inform Solihull Council of your choice to home educate - An Inclusion Officer will be in touch to welcome you to the EHE community - Further contact shall be made to informally discuss your child's education, offering support and advice

-Who are the EHE team?
+Who are the Inclusion Officers?

-We are a team of experienced professionals from a wide range of educational backgrounds.
+We are professionals from a wide range of educational backgrounds.
 We aim to support EHE families to ensure all children are receiving a suitable education.
 We recognise teaching and learning can take many forms and we do not endorse any specific methods of teaching and learning.

-What will the EHE team do?
+What will the Inclusion Service do?